vivid-inc/clojure-maven-plugin/README.md

 ### `clojure` goal

-Execute Clojure in a sub-process using the Maven project classpath.
+Execute the CLI `clojure` command in a sub-process using the Maven project classpath.

 ```xml
 <plugin>